Nice to meet you.

 What I dislike about F5 NGINX Ingress Controller:

-- I encountered challenges with the community-driven support and documentation, which lacked comprehensiveness.
-The available use cases were few, and I found myself searching for more detailed guidance to navigate the platform effectively.
+• Many users on G2 point out issues with community-driven support and documentation, which often lack comprehensiveness, with limited use cases and insufficient detailed guidance to navigate the platform effectively.

 What G2 users dislike about F5 NGINX Ingress Controller: